CSCfi/csc-env-eff/contribute_guide/MD_into_html.md

    where XX is the port from step 1. and login node name must match also with step 1. command.
 3. Open up the pages in your local browser with a link to `http://localhost:80XX`
-4. When done, please remember to shut down the server and release the port!
+4. When done, please remember to shut down the server and release the port! (ctrl-c in the python3 screen does this)

 ## Publish html files in Allas